onqtam/headjack/src/principles.md

 <!-- infographic generated from these guys:
 https://www.domo.com/learn/infographic/data-never-sleeps-9 -->

-Here are some [twitter](https://www.internetlivestats.com/twitter-statistics/), [google](https://www.internetlivestats.com/google-search-statistics/) and [other](https://www.internetlivestats.com/) statistics from a **decade** ago and a few resources about what it takes to run Twitter: [1](http://highscalability.com/blog/2009/10/13/why-are-facebook-digg-and-twitter-so-hard-to-scale.html), [2](http://highscalability.com/blog/2013/7/8/the-architecture-twitter-uses-to-deal-with-150m-active-users.html), [3](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2016/the-infrastructure-behind-twitter-efficiency-and-optimization), [4](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2017/the-infrastructure-behind-twitter-scale), [5](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2021/processing-billions-of-events-in-real-time-at-twitter-).
-Therefore, we need to make a tradeoff:
+Headjack follows the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - it focuses only on identity (identifiers represented as numbers & name ownership) & linking data/actions to it without trying to do anything orthogonal (data storage, KYC, profiles, privacy, finance, etc.) that can be layered on top.
+It doesn't impose constraints on what could be built around it - [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+All kinds of systems with their own incentives, cryptoeconomics & guarantees can be implemented on top of this identity layer & [addressing](addressing.md).
+The on-chain vs off-chain tradeoff and what goes into the blockspace is as follows:

-- Consensus should be reached on the absolute bare minimum - only [identity](identity.md) (represented as integers), the history of keypairs & authorizations, name ownership & anchors to off-chain activity are necessary to be on-chain and have guaranteed data availability.
+- Consensus should be reached on the absolute bare minimum - only [identity](identity.md) (integers), the history of keypairs & authorizations, name ownership & anchors to off-chain activity are necessary to be on-chain and have guaranteed data availability.
-- All other activity & data should be stored off-chain ([IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) and other protocols) because of the sheer volume - it's ephemeral and its relevance fades with time.
-Most of it won't be stored forever but any piece can be backed up through archival services.
-Events get anchored with cryptographic [Merkle roots](https://en.wikipedia.org/wiki/Merkle_tree) in the main chain so that permissions, inclusion & sequence are provable - that way even if content goes dark it can later resurface. <!-- and be deduplicated by linking it to previous instances (as long as Merkle proofs are present). -->
+- All other activity & data is stored off-chain ([IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) & other protocols) because of the sheer volume - it's ephemeral and its relevance fades with time.
+Most of it won't be stored forever but any piece can be backed up through archives & [IDMs](IDM.md).
+Events get cryptographically anchored with [Merkle roots](https://en.wikipedia.org/wiki/Merkle_tree) to the chain so that permissions, inclusion & sequence are provable.

 >"Developers care about risk." - [Haseeb](https://haseebq.com/why-decentralization-isnt-as-important-as-you-think/)

 It must be [**obvious & provable**](numbers.md) that the network has a **credible path to handling billions of users** if entrepreneurs are expected to jump on the opportunity.
 The easiest mental model will win over developers and users - [singletons](https://en.wikipedia.org/wiki/Singleton_pattern) & opinionated frameworks with a concrete direction are much simpler than a fractured landscape of standards, libraries & chains.

 > "Consistency is incredibly important for creating a compelling user experience." - [Moxie](https://signal.org/blog/the-ecosystem-is-moving/)

-Headjack follows the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - it focuses only on identity (an identifier represented as a unique number) & linking data & events to it without trying to do anything orthogonal (KYC, profiles, privacy, finance) that can be layered on top - without imposing constraints on what could be built around it - [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
-Different systems with their own incentives & cryptoeconomics can be implemented on top of this addressing - adding guarantees for services while still under the same global namespace

 # Decentralization, neutrality & sovereignty